Turn It Up (Remix) / Fire It Up

-"Turn It Up (remix)/Fire It Up" is the third single by American rapper Busta Rhymes released from his second studio album, When Disaster Strikes (1997).
-The original version, which appears on When Disaster Strikes, takes a sample of "Love and Happiness" by soul singer Al Green.
-However, when issued as the third official single from When Disaster Strikes in the spring of 1998, the remix had now contained a sample of the theme from 1980s TV series Knight Rider (by Stu Phillips), and under a new title "Turn It Up (remix)/Fire It Up".
-The song, nonetheless, became Rhymes' third top-ten hit on the Billboard Hot 100, reaching number ten.
+The original version of the song, "Turn It Up", was an album track on When Disaster Strikes and almost completely different from the remix version, sampling soul singer Al Green's song "Love and Happiness".
+However, when issued as the third official single from When Disaster Strikes in the spring of 1998 under a new title "Turn It Up (remix) / Fire It Up", the remix had now contained a sample of the theme from 1980s TV series Knight Rider, and added R&B elements to the hip-hop-centric track.

+The song, nonetheless, became Busta's third top-ten hit on the Billboard Hot 100, reaching number ten.
 It also became a hit on the rap (#1), dance (#2), and R&B charts (#7).
 Internationally, the single was a major success, reaching number two in the United Kingdom and number three in Canada.
 The lyrics mostly center around music technology and erotic dancing.
 Alabama producer, DJ Krish Moodbidri and DJ Malika helped the song gain more popularity by playing it at all his gigs.

-This song was sampled by Panjabi MC for his breakout single "Mundian To Bach Ke".
-The song was also featured on the soundtrack to the 1998 Jennifer Love Hewitt film Can't Hardly Wait.
+The song was also sampled by Panjabi MC for his breakout single "Mundian To Bach Ke".